Utah

 Ponderosa Point1

 Bryce Canyon is an incredible place - the scale is truly big like BIG, the place stretches out of sight.
 The rock (and there is plenty of it) is multi-coloured thanks to different geological ages.
 In many places pillars of stone rise skyward.
 These 'hoodoos' have been sculpted by nature into fantastical shapes.
+At times you could believe you were seeing the ruins of ancient temples, or Ozymandias's summer palace.

 Also incredible there is the heat (up in the 100 degrees Fahrenheit and beyond.)
 At least it is dry unlike Florida which was humid.
 Florida felt as uncomfortable despite being 20 degrees cooler.
 Life adapts.
 With the aid of air conditioning.
 Chipmunks and birds have learnt to hide out inside vehicle grilles.